fbi-cde/crime-data-frontend/README.md

 You can lint the code with `npm run lint` and run tests with `npm run test`.

-### Running Selenium Mocha Tests
+### Running Selenium tests
-1. Navigate to /crime-data-frontend/test/mocha
-2. Launch Selenium Stand-alone server: java -jar -Dwebdriver.gecko.driver=./geckodriver seleum-server-standalone-3.5.3.jar [Not if using Mac change the geckodriver to the MAC version in the folder geckodriver-mac]
+1. Launch Selenium Stand-alone server with `npm run selenium:start` or `npm run selenium:start:mac` on a Mac.
+You will want to start this in a different shell or as a background task.
-3. Ensure CDE is running locally
+2. Ensure CDE is running locally
-4. Configure release_verification.js to use the port you have CDE running on
+3. Configure `test/mocha/release_verification.js` to use the port you have CDE running on
-5. Execute mocha release_verification.js --timeout=1500 - This will execute the automated test that covers the manual verification process
+4. Execute `npm run selenium:run` - This will execute the automated test that covers the [manual verification process](#manual-verification)

 ### Updating agency data